Table of Contents

-The diagnosis of hormone secreting tumors depends on both hormonal measurement and imaging studies.
-Measurement of 24 hour urinary metanephrines and catecholamines is the initial test of choice.
-Metanephrines are the breakdown products of catecholamines which are excreted in urine.
+The diagnosis of hormone-secreting tumors depends on both hormonal measurement and imaging studies.
+Measurement of 24-hour urinary metanephrines and catecholamines is the initial test of choice.
+Metanephrines are the breakdown products of catecholamines which are excreted in the urine.

-Epinephrine and norepinephrine are metabolized into free and sulphate conjugated metanephrines.
-Metanephrines levels in the normal blood are extremely low.
+Epinephrine and norepinephrine are metabolized into free and sulfate conjugated metanephrines.
+Metanephrines levels in normal blood are extremely low.

-Elevated levels of catecholamines and metanephrines is highly suggestive of pheochromocytoma with sensitivity that is close to 100%.
-The next step is measurement of plasma fractionated metanephrines and plasma catecholamines.
+Elevated levels of catecholamines and metanephrines are highly suggestive of pheochromocytoma with a sensitivity that is close to 100%.
+The next step is the measurement of plasma fractionated metanephrines and plasma catecholamines.